fluent/fluent-bit/CONTRIBUTING.md

 > $ git log dfff256eca7ad38dd94c9838fef272c99a3fffec

-Your pacth or patches should be fully documented, that will make the review process faster for us, and a faster merge for you.
+Your patches should be fully documented.
+That will make the review process faster for us and a faster merge for you.

 ## Code review, no feelings